paulb00th/galapagos/content/our-diving/our-other-day-dive-sites.md

 Location: To the northeast of Santa Cruz Island.

 Description:  Visitors have for some time been forbidden to go ashore on North Plaza but diving off the backside of the site is permitted.
-Entry is usually along the center of the north shore, where a boulder-laden slope inclines gradually to a sand bottom at about 24m (80 ft).
+Entry is usually along the centre of the north shore, where a boulder-laden slope inclines gradually to a sand bottom at about 24m (80 ft).

 White tipped reef sharks, marble and diamond rays, and waving fields of Galapagos garden-eels are found in sandy patches throughout this area.

 Huge schools of yellowtail surgeonfish, yellow tailed mullet and lots of parrotfish are generally present in the shallows.
-Pelagics, including hammerheads and Galápagos sharks, are most often at the eastern end of the islet.
+Pelagic fish, including hammerheads and Galápagos sharks, are most often at the eastern end of the islet.
 During the warm season (January- May in particular) this point can also be very good for manta rays, which are attracted to the local cross current.

 Sea lions at this site are almost constant ‘buddies’ and during the hot season solitary whale sharks are occasional visitors.